BurntSushi/xsv/README.md

 * **behead** - Drop headers from CSV file.
 * **cat** - Concatenate CSV files by row or by column.
 * **count** - Count the rows in a CSV file.
 (Instantaneous with an index.)
+* **explode** - Explodes rows into multiple ones by splitting a column value based on the given separator.
 * **fixlengths** - Force a CSV file to have same-length records by either padding or truncating them.
 * **flatten** - A flattened view of CSV records.
 Useful for viewing one record